rishi871/unique-random-number-server/README.md

 The service is built on a **Range-Based Sharding** model to achieve horizontal scalability.

--   **Data Partitioning**: The total pool of numbers (e.g., 1 to 1,000,000) is divided into ranges.
+-   **Data Partitioning**: The total pool of numbers is divided into ranges.
 Each range is assigned to an independent PostgreSQL database instance, known as a "shard".
--   **Routing Logic**: When a request for a number is received, the application's generator randomly selects a shard.
-It then generates a random number *only within that shard's assigned range* and attempts to insert it.
+-   **Routing Logic**: When a request for a number is received, the application's generator randomly selects a shard and attempts to generate a unique number within that shard's assigned range.
 -   **Benefits**:
     -   **Write Throughput**: The write load is distributed across multiple databases, dramatically increasing the number of concurrent requests the system can handle.
-    -   **Fault Isolation**: If one database shard becomes unavailable, the other shards can continue to operate, making the system more resilient.
+    -   **Fault Isolation**: If one database shard becomes unavailable, the other shards can continue to operate.
-    -   **Smaller Indexes**: Each database manages a smaller dataset, which can lead to faster index lookups and inserts.
--   **Future Scaling**: To scale further, one would simply add a new shard configuration to `app/config.py` and deploy a new database instance.
-The application logic is designed to accommodate this seamlessly.